-During the student teaching semester, the student seeking certification should provide the Certification Officer:
+During the student teaching semester, the student seeking certification should provide the

+Certification Officer with:

-- 1. a completed application for Class B Certification, must be completed On-line (www.alsde.edu), printed and returned to the UM Certification Officer; - 2. on-line proof of payment.
+- 1. a completed application for Class B Certification that must be completed On-line (www.alsde.edu), printed, and returned to the UM Certification Officer; - 2. on-line proof of payment.

-Before submitting paperwork for certification, the certification officer follows the ALSDE code 290-3-3-.04 for each candidate:
+Before submitting paperwork for certification, the certification officer follows the ALSDE code

+290-3-3-.04 for each candidate:

-- 1. An official transcript from a regionally accredited institution documenting an earned bachelor's degree. - 2.
-Satisfactory completion of a State-approved program with a minimum GPA of 2.75 overall, 2.75 in the teaching field, and 2.75 in professional studies with no grade below a "C" in professional studies or teaching field courses - 3.
-Successful completion of an internship shall be required.
+(c) 1.
+An official transcript from a regionally accredited institution documenting an earned bachelor's degree.

+2. Satisfactory completion of a State-approved program with a minimum GPA of 2.75 overall, 2.75 in the teaching field, and 2.75 in professional studies with no grade below a "C" in professional studies or teaching field courses.

+3. Successful completion of an internship shall be required.
 The internship must comply with Rule 290-3-3-.02(6)(e)

-SPECIAL NOTE: UNIVERSITY OF MOBILE REQUIRES

-A MINIMUM 2.75 GPA IN PROFESSIONAL STUDIES, TEACHING
+SPECIAL NOTE: THE UNIVERSITY OF MOBILE REQUIRES A MINIMUM 2.75 GPA IN PROFESSIONAL STUDIES, TEACHING FIELD, OVERALL CHECKLIST, AND OVERALL TRANSCRIPT.

-FIELD AND OVERALL CHECKLIST.

-Testing for Class B certification.
-Applicants for initial certification must meet the requirements of the Praxis Core Academic Skills Assessment as a precondition for certification.
-Applicants for initial certification must meet the Praxis II requirements as a precondition for certification.
+(d) Testing for Class B certification.
+Applicants for initial certification must meet the PRAXIS requirements as a precondition for certification.
 Additional information is provided in Rule 290-3-3-.01(3).
-(This includes passing scores on all appropriate Praxis Exams as well as basic skills exam.)
+(This includes passing scores on all appropriate PRAXIS Exams.)